splitwise/super_diff/README.md

 [hound-badge]: https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg
 [hound]: https://houndci.com

-SuperDiff is a tool that displays the differences between two data structures of any type in Ruby.
+SuperDiff is a Ruby gem that intelligently displays the differences between two data structures of any type.

+📢 **[See what's changed in the latest version (0.1.0)][changelog].**

+[changelog]: CHANGELOG.md

 ## Introduction